tdiesler/aries-agent-test-harness/aries-backchannels/camel/README.md

 | Status | Feature: RFC 0036 Aries agent issue credential
 |:------:|:-----------------------------------------------|
 |   x    | @T001-RFC0036 @AIP10 Issue a credential with the Holder beginning with a proposal
-|        | @T002-RFC0036 @AIP10 Issue a credential with the Holder beginning with a proposal with negotiation
+|   x    | @T002-RFC0036 @AIP10 Issue a credential with the Holder beginning with a proposal with negotiation
-|        | @T003-RFC0036 @AIP10 Issue a credential with the Issuer beginning with an offer
+|   x    | @T003-RFC0036 @AIP10 Issue a credential with the Issuer beginning with an offer
-|        | @T004-RFC0036 @AIP10 Issue a credential with the Issuer beginning with an offer with negotiation
+|   x    | @T004-RFC0036 @AIP10 Issue a credential with the Issuer beginning with an offer with negotiation
 |        | @T005-RFC0036 @AIP10 Issue a credential with negotiation beginning from a credential request
 |        | @T006-RFC0036 @AIP10 Issue a credential with the Holder beginning with a request and is accepted